 Remove 1/4 cup of the oil for making the Sauteed Mushrooms and set aside.

 Stir the 1/4 cup reserved flour into the remaining oil in the skillet until it reaches a deep brown color.

-Cover skillet with lid or tin foil and cook until chicken tests tender with a fork and it looks done inside (no pink color).
-Takes about 45-50 minutes.
+Cover skillet with lid or tin foil and cook until chicken tests tender with a fork and it looks done inside.

 Check chicken every

-10 minutes or so to make sure there is enough liquid (gravy) to cover
+10 minutes or so to make sure there is enough liquid or gravy to cover

 additional warm water as needed.